 Wheel knew the home would go fast.
 A home down the street had multiple offers within the first day it was listed.

 “We didn’t even get a chance to really consider the home,” Wheel said.

 Wheel wrote an offer letter using Policygenius’ template.
 They went back and forth “over the course of seven hours,” Wheel said.
 By 5 p.m. the same day, they got the home.
-They are under contract to close on June 1.
+They closed on the house in June.

 “It was super scary making an offer without going in to see the home,” Wheel said.
 “I’ve never bought a home before.
 It’s not a small amount of money.”

-While they finalize the purchase, the Wheels are coordinating breaking the lease on their temporary space, hiring movers and figuring out how to renovate the space.
-COVID-19-related closures have made the process more difficult.
+While they finalized the purchase, the Wheels had to coordinate breaking the lease on their temporary space, hiring movers and figuring out how to renovate the space.
+COVID-19-related closures made the process more difficult.